 How do I ensure candidate privacy in video interviews?

-Use secure platforms that offer data encryption and comply with GDPR or CCPA.
+Use secure platforms that offer data encryption and have clear privacy policies.
+Check that they align with your compliance requirements (GDPR, CCPA, etc.).
 Always get candidate consent before recording and clearly explain how the recordings will be used.

 What if a candidate doesn’t have the right tech?